Glubs9/Job-Oriented-Concurrency/README.md

 to delete anything just change the add in the method signature to del.
 note: to delete a function from the tree it must have no connections.
 The tree will raise a value error. to run the tree use the method [JocTree].run()

+All functions that are being added to the tree must take one parametter which will be a dictionary. the dictionary will have keys of the names of functions that the function has a dependency for/is connected to (function names can be found with the value [function].__name__) and the return values of those functions.